adonespitogo/hypr/README.md

 - btop: Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
 - pacman-contrib: adds additional tools for pacman. needed for showing system updates in the waybar
 - starship: allows to customize the shell prompt
-- ttf-jetbrains-mono-nerd: Som nerd fonts for icons and overall look
+- ttf-jetbrains-mono-nerd: Some nerd fonts for icons and overall look
 - noto-fonts-emoji: fonts needed by the weather script in the top bar
 - lxappearance: used to set GTK theme
 - xfce4-settings: set of tools for xfce, needed to set GTK theme